 King & Wood Mallesons

-Philip Harvey is a partner in the Sydney office of King & Wood Mallesons where he specialises in capital markets, banking and finance and bank supervision and regulation.
+Philip is a partner in the Sydney office of King & Wood Mallesons where he specialises in capital markets, banking and finance and bank supervision and regulation.

 Issues on which Philip regularly advises involve transaction structuring (particularly in connection with capital raisings), all aspects of the Australian and international debt capital markets, including interest withholding tax, the issue of hybrid and convertible instruments and bank supervision and regulation.
 Philip is generally involved in the broader King & Wood Mallesons Banking & Finance practice.